hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config.html.markdown

 * `gce_pd` -
   (Optional)
-  PersistentDirectory backed by a Compute Engine regional persistent disk.
+  A directory to persist across workstation sessions, backed by a Compute Engine regional persistent disk.
+Can only be updated if not empty during creation.
   Structure is [documented below](#nested_gce_pd).